Feature Stories and Interviews

 Life After the Fellowship

-The RWJF Health Policy Fellows program is a transformational experience offering fellows the chance to envision their career paths from an entirely different angle.
+How the RWJF Health Policy Fellows Program Helps Participants Advance Their Careers The Robert Wood Johnson Foundation (RWJF) Health Policy Fellows Program is often described as a transformational experience offering fellows the chance to envision their career paths from an entirely different angle.
+The experience is unique for each fellow—perhaps leading somewhere they never expected, or perhaps…

 From Clinical Psychology to Public Policy: How Dr. Kimberlyn Leary Took Clinical Experience to the White House with the RWJF Health Policy Fellows